fuweichin/await-locks/README.md

 + upload a bunch of files with specific num of parallel tasks
 + make actual handling of user actions/requests more even in time (distinguish from throttle/debounce which may drop requests)

-In Java language, there are concepts below to manage concurrency tasks
+In Java language, there are concepts below to manage concurrent tasks

 + Reentrant Lock
 + Semaphore